zahraShahsavan/Email_Spam_Detection/README.md

 ## Overview

 This project implements an Email Spam Classification system using a Naive Bayes machine learning model.
-It processes an email dataset to train a spam classifier and provides functionalities to predict whether a given email is spam or not.
+It processes an email dataset to train a spam classifier and provides functionalities to process the email text with nltk and predict whether a given email is spam or not.

 ---